Saisi/FacebookBasketballCheaterBot/README.md

-BasketBot
+SentimentBot
 ===================
-A bot that automatically plays(*cough..cheats. at.. cough*) Facebook's messenger basketball.
-Wish this was some cool Machine Learning?
-Nope, this is pure pixel tracking and Euclidean geometry.
-I wrote this because I was bored and procrastinating on my thesis; so the code is sloppy and rushed.
-But it works!
-Highest recorded score so far is **70**.
-The bot could be improved to hit **99** but I have some real life stuff to handle so I leave that to you mate.
+A bot that automatically plays Facebook's messenger basketball isn't cool.
+You know what's cool?
+A bot that plays Facebook's messenger basketball and responds to crowd feedback.
+Positive words give it a great degree of confidence.
+No one staring at the screen will make it sad, and it'll play badly.
+Negative words will drown its confidence.
+A cool scenario is when you pit bot against bot and have teams cheering for either.
+Attention and affrimations improve its score.
 Let's play some :basketball: and keep it :100:

 ----------